CagriUysal/Simple-Captcha-Breaker/index.md

 The important thing to note here is achieved accuracy is per digit and not whole captcha.
 Thus single captcha has six digits inside, we can assume
 `0.988^6=0.93` of the time model will predict the whole captcha correctly.

 Using `breaker.py` we can break whole captchas.
-It's usage ass follows:
+It's usage as follows:

 `python breaker.py <image_file1> [<image_file2> ...]`